tweedegolf/storage-abstraction/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

+If the file can not be found an error will be returned: `No file [your filename] found in bucket [your bucketname]`

 If the call succeeds the `value` key will hold the string "ok".

 ### sizeOf